Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs

-However, an attempt to simulate topological phenomena, flat bands and edge states using QW on periodic lattices (cyclic graphs) has been missing, although Ref.~\cite{karimi19} presents a report restricted to calculating the Zak phase of a QW with Hadamard gate (coin) on a 6-site cyclic graph.
+However, an attempt to simulate topological phenomena, flat bands and edge states using QW on cyclic graphs has been missing, although Ref.~\cite{karimi19} presents a report restricted to calculating the Zak phase of a QW with Hadamard gate (coin) on a 6-site cyclic graph.
 Notably, QW dynamics on cyclic graphs (i.e., cyclic quantum walk or CQW) describes the wave-packet dynamics of single particles and can effectively simulate complex quantum phenomena, including coherent energy transport and quantum interference effects in ring-structured systems~\cite{karimi19,bian}.
 Further, CQWs are less resource-consuming to implement experimentally due to the finite size working Hilbert space~\cite{bian,karimi19}.
-This allows a more feasible implementation of simulation of topological effects via cyclic graphs in real physical setups, in contrast to 1D/2D/3D lattice.
-As proposed by us in \cite{pral} a CQW is more resource-saving than 1D/2D/3D lattice QWs, when used in quantum cryptography for message encryption-decryption and quantum direct communication.

-In this work, we harness the potential of CQW on finite odd-even cyclic graphs (lattices), to simulate exotic topological effects.
-We demonstrate CQWs serve as highly flexible and resource-saving platforms to generate diverse energy dispersion (band structures), Dirac cones (band closing), topological phases (nonzero winding numbers), topological gapped flat bands and topologically protected edge states (we also show their robustness against moderate static-dynamic disorder and perturbations) in real quantum systems.
+This allows a more resource-efficient implementation of simulation of topological effects via cyclic graphs in real physical setups, in contrast to 1D/2D/3D lattice.
+As proposed by us in \cite{pral}, a CQW is more resource-saving than 1D/2D/3D lattice QWs, when used in quantum cryptography for message encryption-decryption and quantum direct communication.
+In this work, we harness the potential of CQW on finite odd-even cyclic graphs, to simulate exotic topological effects.
+We demonstrate CQWs serve as highly flexible and most resource-saving platforms to generate diverse energy dispersion (band structures), Dirac cones (band closing), topological phases (nonzero winding numbers), topological gapped flat bands and topologically protected edge states (we also show their robustness against moderate static-dynamic disorder, change in initial states, and perturbations) in real quantum systems.
+These edge states can enable superior resource-efficiency in quantum information storage and noise-resilient state transfer, using small-scale quantum architectures and experimental implementation with minimal resource overhead.
 Our framework offers fine-grained control over these topological features through step-dependency parameter, site number $N$, periodic evolution (unique to cyclic graphs) and coin-rotation angles.